ClassicPress/classicpress-seo/README.md

 ## Changelog

 ### v 0.3.0
-- Plugin has new name.
+- NEW: Plugin has new name.
 Now called Classic SEO as per [discussions on forums](https://forums.classicpress.net/t/plugin-theme-naming-conventions-when-to-use-classicpress-and-or-cp/1653/8)
+- NEW: Added ability to set metabox position on post/page/product edit pages
+- NEW: Added support for Pinterest meta tag

 ### v 0.2.2
 - Fixed CSS bug which prevented tab icons from displaying correctly on post edit page in admin